-Jeff is single and spends his summers in his hometown of Markham, Ontario… He is the second-youngest of six hockey-playing siblings, including four siblings who played college hockey: Andrea (Cornell), Jennifer (Harvard), Erica (Carleton) and Ben (Wilfrid Laurier)… His youngest sister, Jillian, plays junior for the Mississauga Chiefs… Jeff was also a competitive figure skater growing up, winning a bronze medal at the 2004 Skate Canada Junior Nationals… He began playing hockey when he was 3 years old, and his first team was in the Markham house league… He cites his family as the biggest influence on his career, and his favorite player growing up was Mats Sundin… Jeff’s charity involvement includes Head Strong, a brain injury awareness organization… His favorite television show is Friends, favorite movie is 300 and favorite book is The Scarlet Pimpernel… He enjoys country music, and his first job was as a newspaper carrier… Jeff’s favorite meal is sushi, favorite website is YouTube.com and favorite video game is NHL 12… He enjoys watching football and is also a fan of Roger Federer and the Toronto Blue Jays… The person, past or present, that he would most like to meet is Terry Fox… His favorite former teammate is Gabriel Landeskog… Jeff wore 23 as a kid, but switched to 53 at the suggestion of his mom and brother when another player already had 23 in Kitchener… His favorite road city is Toronto and favorite road arena is Air Canada Centre… His most memorable hockey moments were being drafted by the Hurricanes and scoring his first NHL goal, each of which happened at Staples Center in Los Angeles… His favorite thing about playing in the NHL is playing with guys he grew up watching.
+Jeff is single and spends his summers in Toronto… He is the second-youngest of six hockey-playing siblings, including five siblings who played college hockey: Andrea (Cornell), Jennifer (Harvard), Erica (Carleton), Ben (Wilfrid Laurier) and Jillian (Mercyhurst)… Jeff was also a competitive figure skater growing up, winning a bronze medal at the 2004 Skate Canada Junior Nationals… He began playing hockey when he was 3 years old, and his first team was in the Markham house league… He cites his family as the biggest influence on his career, and his favorite player growing up was Mats Sundin… Jeff is a supporter of Toronto Sick Kids Hospital and various charities and fundraiser events… His favorite television show is Game of Thrones, his favorite movie is 300… He enjoys reading biographies… Jeff is a country music fan, and his first job was as a newspaper carrier… His favorite meal is sushi and favorite website is YouTube.com… He enjoys watching football and is also a fan of Roger Federer and the Toronto Blue Jays… Jeff’s Twitter username is @JeffSkinner… The person, past or present, that he would most like to meet is Terry Fox… His favorite former teammate is Gabriel Landeskog… Jeff wore 23 as a kid, but switched to 53 at the suggestion of his mom and brother when another player already had 23 in Kitchener… His favorite road city is New York and favorite road arena is Air Canada Centre… His most memorable hockey moments were being drafted by the Hurricanes and scoring his first NHL goal, both of which happened at Staples Center in Los Angeles… His favorite thing about playing in the NHL is playing with guys he grew up watching.

-Is in his fourth NHL season with the Hurricanes… Signed a six-year contract extension with Carolina on 8/8/12, which goes through the 2018-19 season… Drafted seventh overall by the Hurricanes in the 2010 NHL Entry Draft… Represented Canada at the 2011 II HF World Championship in Slovakia, where he ranked third on the team in scoring with six points (3g, 3a) despite being the youngest player in the tournament… Notched three goals and two assists (5 points) for Canada at the 2012 II HF World Championship… Earned four points (2g, 2a) for Canada at the 2013 II HF World Championship… Also represented Canada at the 2009 U-18 Ivan Hlinka Memorial Tournament, leading the tournament with six goals, including two in the gold medal game against Russia… Played for the gold-medal-winning Team Ontario at the 2009 World Under-17 Challenge, scoring the game-winning goal against Russia in the championship final.
+Is in his sixth NHL season with the Hurricanes… Signed a six-year contract extension with Carolina on 8/8/12, which goes through the 2018-19 season… Drafted seventh overall by the Hurricanes in the 2010 NHL Entry Draft… Represented Canada at the 2011 IIHF World Championship in Slovakia, where he ranked third on the team in scoring with six points (3g, 3a) despite being the youngest player in the tournament… Notched three goals and two assists (5 points) for Canada at the 2012 IIHF World Championship… Earned four points (2g, 2a) for Canada at the 2013 IIHF World Championship… Also represented Canada at the 2009 U-18 Ivan Hlinka Memorial Tournament, leading the tournament with six goals, including two in the gold medal game against Russia… Played for the gold-medal-winning Team Ontario at the 2009 World Under-17 Challenge, scoring the game-winning goal against Russia in the championship final.

 2007-08: Totaled 109 points (65g, 44a) in 56 games for the Toronto Young Nats, prior to beginning his major junior career.